Analysis | In five states, more early votes have been cast than Trump received in 2016

-And then there’s the other, subtler reason: a lot of voters appear to want to simply put this whole election behind them, casting ballots now just to be done with the whole thing.
+And then there’s the other, subtler reason: A lot of voters appear to want to simply put this whole election behind them, casting ballots now just to be done with the whole thing.

 The result is that more than 40 million ballots have already been cast in the United States, according to the United States Elections Project — nearly 3 for every 10 votes cast in total in the 2016 presidential race.

-But it’s bad news for Trump at least to the extent that all of these ballots have been cast at a time when he trails in the polls by a significant margin.
+But it’s bad news for Trump at least to the extent that all of these ballots have been cast as he trails in the polls by a significant margin.
 If the race changes dramatically in the next week, it won’t matter for those 40 million voters who’ve already weighed in, a group that will likely constitute at least a quarter of the total electorate.

 In five states and Washington, D.C., more votes have been cast early than Trump got there in 2016 overall.
 Most of them are deep blue, so surpassing Trump’s total isn’t as big a marker as it might otherwise seem.
 But it’s also true in Texas, a state which has been surprisingly close in the polls and which Trump unequivocally must win if he’s to earn another four years in office.